-The United Kingdom left the EU on 1 February 2020.
+The UK left the EU on 1 February 2020.
 A transition period ran until December 2020.
 During the transition period, social security coordination and the rules regarding pensions functioned as before.

-EU and the United Kingdom have agreed on a Withdrawal Agreement, and later also a Trade and Cooperation Agreement, which regulates, among other things, the social security coordination.
-With the Withdrawal Agreement between the EU and the United Kingdom, the right to pensions and other benefits is secured even after the withdrawal.
+EU and the UK have agreed on a Withdrawal Agreement, and later also a Trade and Cooperation Agreement, which regulates, amongst other things, the social security coordination.
+With the Withdrawal Agreement between the EU and the UK, the right to pensions and other benefits is secured even after the withdrawal.

-From January 2021, the Withdrawal Agreement entitles you who currently live in Sweden but have previously lived and/or worked in the United Kingdom to receive a Swedish pension that considers work and residence periods in Sweden, the United Kingdom or other EU member states.
-The Trade and Cooperation Agreement applies in situations where a person has started a cross-border situation, earned periods of insurance or rights, between the EU and the United Kingdom after the agreement entered into force on 1 January 2021.
-More about your right to a pension from the United Kingdom can be found at www.gov.uk.
+From January 2021, the Withdrawal Agreement entitles you who currently live in Sweden but have previously lived and/or worked in the UK to receive a Swedish pension that takes into account work and residence periods in Sweden, the UK or other EU member states.
+The Trade and Cooperation Agreement applies in situations where a person has started a cross-border situation, earned periods of insurance or rights, between the EU and the UK after the agreement entered into force on 1 January 2021.
+More about your right to a pension from the UK can be found at www.gov.uk

 What does the Withdrawal Agreement mean?

-Swedish citizens who, at the end of the transition period, on 31 December 2020, lived and/or worked in the United Kingdom and who continue to do so without interruption, will be subject to the same rules that applied before the United Kingdom left the EU.
-It also applies to United Kingdom citizens who live and/or work in Sweden on 31 December 2020 and continue to do so without interruption.
+Swedish citizens who, at the end of the transition period, on 31 December 2020, lived and/or worked in the UK and who continue to do so without interruption, will be subject to the same rules that applied before the UK left the EU.
+It also applies to UK citizens who live and/or work in Sweden on 31 December 2020 and continue to do so without interruption.